 In simple language, the Second Coming has already occurred!

-This may sound shocking to diehard devotees of the diverse religions, but a sober reflection over the gospel prophecies themselves would show the followers of Christ that such a situation was hinted at:
+This may sound shocking to diehard devotees of the diverse religions, but a sober reflection over the gospel prophecies themselves will show the followers of Christ that such a situation was hinted at:

-The gospel prophecies presage that the Advent would not be immediately obvious to and acknowledged by believers.
-Consequently, the Promised One would initially be denied and shunned.
-The chief reason is that the Advent would occur in a manner contrary to the expectations of the vast majority of worshippers.
-A few examples would suffice to highlight the point.
+The gospel prophecies presage that the Advent will not be immediately obvious to and acknowledged by believers.
+Consequently, the Promised One will initially be denied and shunned.
+The chief reason is that the Advent will occur in a manner contrary to the expectations of the vast majority of worshippers.
+A few examples will suffice to highlight the point.

 1. The Promised One comes stealthily as a thief: